yegor256/blog/_drafts/prefixes.md

 a large amount of classes.
 Well, it [has to have]({% pst 2017/feb/2017-02-28-too-many-classes %}).
 If it doesn't, there is definitely a problem with its design.
 So there's always a problem of how to name those classes.
-The easiest and most obvious approach is the one used in Java and it's flagship framework [Spring](https://spring.io/): make class names as descriptive and as long as possible.
+The easiest and most obvious approach is the one used in Java and its flagship framework [Spring](https://spring.io/): make class names as descriptive and as long as possible.
 Here are [some examples](https://gist.github.com/thom-nic/2c74ed4075569da0f80b):